 - Verifying account activity of high-risk activities

-Machine learning and artificial intelligence can do much more than what is listed in this article to enhance the effectiveness of AML compliance program.
-To learn more how your financial institution can take advantage of these technologies, contact us today.
+Machine learning and artificial intelligence can do much more than what is listed in this article to enhance the effectiveness of your AML compliance program.
+To learn more about how your financial institution can take advantage of these technologies, contact us today.